Divi1107/diviffairs-newsapp/README.md

 A reactjs web app to read daily news and keep users updated with the world's most trending news.
-Uses news api to fetch data from the server. friendly and minimalistic UI with the sole purpose of news reading with simple routing accross various news catergories.
+Uses news api to fetch data from the server. friendly and minimalistic UI with the sole purpose of news reading with simple routing accross various news catergories. https://diviffairs-newsapp.vercel.app - yeah u can't see it bcuz the api used is meant for localhost. for deployment i need to pay. byeee